 When raw feeding a pregnant bitch simply give her more of everything!
 She’s building mini-versions of herself and they need the same things that she needs.
 So feed her more meat on the bone, more muscle fresh meat, more organ meats.

 Muscle meat feeds their muscle meat, fresh cartilage helps make strong joints, fresh bones lead to optimum bone growth and organ meats are broken down to form organs.
-The latter are particularly important and often over-looked, as, organ meats are probably the most important thing, nutritionally, for dogs.
+The latter is particularly important and often overlooked, as, organ meats are probably the most important thing, nutritionally, for dogs.
 Their diets should consist of 10 to 15% organ meat, particularly for pregnant bitches.

 What to feed a pregnant dog at the various stages of development…